Business Valuation Report Made Simple

 3. Company Overview

 Here you will learn about the business being valued.
-Background information including the company’s history, what it does, and who the key players are in the business.
-It will also include the corporate structure of the company (i.e. LLC, LP), business locations, customers and ownership.
+Background information includes the company’s history, what it does, and who the key players are in the business.
+It will also include the corporate structure of the company (i.e. LLC, LP), business locations, customers, and ownership.

 4. Economic and Industry Trends

 The economic outlook is broad and discusses the overall economy.
 Parts of this section often come from a third-party provider who may have a different viewpoint or perspective.
 The industry analysis is integral to a business valuation and is more detailed.
 This section should thoroughly cover the industry’s fundamental characteristics and features.
-Key value drivers may be addressed as well.
+In addition, this section may address key value drivers.
 Who are the major customers or suppliers?
 What causes the industry to grow or decline?
 Is the industry fragmented or concentrated?

 6. Financial Analysis

 The appraiser will provide an in-depth evaluation of your company’s financial and operating performance.
 This includes a look at both the balance sheet and income statement.
-Normalization adjustments may be made to account for discretionary or non-recurring items or unusual accounting practices that may distort financial ratios.
+The appraiser may use Normalization adjustments to account for discretionary or non-recurring items or unusual accounting practices that may distort financial ratios.
 The appraiser then performs a relative financial analysis comparing your company to peer groups or industry data.
-This is used to determine how well the company is performing compared to other businesses in the same industry.
+This determines how well the company is performing compared to other businesses in the same industry.

 7. Valuation Approaches and Methods Used

-The report then lists all three valuation approaches and states which approaches and methods were chosen, followed by a detailed explanation of why the method was or was not used.
-The appraiser then describes each of the valuation approaches used.
-This is the largest portion of the report as the assumptions and forecasts are examined and discussed.
-If more than one valuation approach is used, the appraiser will likely weight each approach by their respective merits.
+The report then lists all three valuation approaches.
+It states which approaches and methods the valuation expert chose.
+Followed by a detailed explanation of why the method was or was not used.
+The business appraiser then describes each of the valuation approaches used.
+This is the largest portion of the report as it examines and discusses the assumptions and forecasts.
+If the appraiser uses more than one valuation approach, they will likely weigh each approach by its respective merits.